Why This Matters

 Changes in Species Composition

-- Cyanobacteria dominance shifts phytoplankton communities away from edible diatoms and green algae
+- Cyanobacteria dominance shifts phytoplankton communities away from edible diatoms and green algae, reducing food quality for zooplankton grazers.

-- Trophic cascade disruption occurs as predator-prey relationships change with altered habitat and oxygen conditions
+- Trophic cascade disruption occurs as predator-prey relationships change with altered habitat structure and oxygen availability.
+For example, loss of piscivorous fish can release planktivore populations, which suppress zooplankton and reduce grazing pressure on algae.

 Loss of Biodiversity

-- Homogenization creates similar degraded communities across different eutrophic lakes regardless of original species pools
+- Biotic homogenization creates similar degraded communities across different eutrophic lakes, regardless of their original species pools.

-Compare: Changes in species composition vs. loss of biodiversity—composition changes describe which species dominate, while biodiversity loss measures how many species remain.
-A lake can have high biomass but low biodiversity in advanced eutrophication.
+Compare: Changes in species composition vs. loss of biodiversity: composition changes describe which species dominate, while biodiversity loss measures how many species remain.
+A eutrophic lake can have very high biomass but very low biodiversity.

 Quick Reference Table